mantcz/react-chess-fen-app/DEVELOPING.md

 1. inside the app folder run `pnpm install`
 1. then run `pnpm dev` to spin up the app
 1. as you change the code, the app should refresh itself
+1. you can run `pnpm test` in a separate terminal to keep an eye on tests

 ## React + TypeScript + Vite